Trance (comics)

-Trance (Hope Abbott) is a fictional character appearing in comic books published by the Marvel Comics.
+Trance (Hope Abbott) is a fictional character appearing in American comic books published by Marvel Comics.
 A mutant, Hope attended the Xavier Institute before its closing.
 She retained her powers after M-Day and is a member of the X-Men's training squad.

 Fictional character biography

 Hope was raised in Bloomfield Hills, Michigan.
 When Hope's powers manifested, it appeared as if a ghost had come out of her body, giving her father a heart attack.
-She was then sent to the Xavier Institute by her parents believing that she would be "cured."
+Her parents then sent her to the Xavier Institute, believing that she would be "cured".

 While at the institute, Hope was put in the Paragons Squad under the watch of Wolfsbane.
 Hope then took on the codename Trance.
-When it was outed that Wolfsbane and a student (Elixir) had been in a relationship, Wolfsbane decided to leave.
+When it was outed that Wolfsbane and Elixir had been in a relationship, Wolfsbane decided to leave.
 Magma then took over as the squad's advisor.

-When the events of Decimation transpired, she was one of only 27 students to keep her powers.
+After the events of "Decimation", when the Scarlet Witch depowered most mutants, Hope was one of the few mutants to retain her powers.
 Greatly weakened by the losses, Emma Frost placed all of the remaining students into an all-out brawl to determine who would become the team of X-Men in-training.
 Hope did not make the team yet, like all of the other students who retained their powers, still resides at the institute.

 In response to M-Day, the government began gathering all information they had on the remaining mutants.
-Additionally, the Sentinel Squad O*N*E, a team of human-piloted Sentinels, was sent to "watch over" the X-Men and the handful of refugees symbolically known as The 198.
+Additionally, the Sentinel Squad O*N*E, a team of human-piloted Sentinels, was sent to "watch over" the X-Men and the remaining mutants, known as The 198.
 According to said files, Hope was willing to work with other mutants in training sessions but had not yet received any combat experience.

-Hope's interests include old films, House Music, classical music and Psytrance and it appears she is rather culturally sophisticated.
-Her classmates voted her 'best-dressed' in the yearbook.

 Quest for Magik

 Trance is among the students who were captured by Belasco and transported to Limbo.
-As per X-23's request, Trance uses her astral projection to warn the students who weren't captured of Belasco's return.
+As per X-23's request, Trance uses her astral projection to warn the other students of Belasco's return.
 Thanks to Trance, the students were successfully saved and brought back by the X-Men.